MingchenXia/home/readme.md

 Email: <xiamingchen2008@gmail.com> With a few exceptions, I refuse to contribute to french journals (including submitting papers, providing quick opinions or full reports).

-Currently I'm busy with suing the french bank [BNP Paribas](https://mabanque.bnpparibas/en/home) for their overcharges.
-Updated on May 3, 2025.

 ![Voleurs](Pictures/voleurs.JPG)

 ## Some Problems